sanskrit/raw_etexts/mixed/ebhAratI-sampat/upavedAH/AyurvedaH/bhUdeva_devasharmA/rasajalanidhiH.md

 *Another version.*

-  Mercury is first of all to swallow the following five morsels of essence of mica :— _(![](../../../books_images/U-IMG-1709234479Screenshot2024-03-01005103.png))and_(![](../../../books_images/U-IMG-1709234545Screenshot2024-03-01005210.png)) of the mercury, which is then to swallow one fourth its weight of gold or silver, as the case may [be](# "If the mercury is meant to be used for medicinal purposes only, both gold and silver or any one of them may be used at this stage.
-But if the mercury is meant to be used in the transformation of base metals into gold or silver,. the use of these two metals at this stage, will depend upon whether it is meant to manufacture gold or silver.").
+  Mercury is first of all to swallow the following five morsels of essence of mica :— _(![](../../../books_images/U-IMG-1709234479Screenshot2024-03-01005103.png))and_(![](../../../books_images/U-IMG-1709234545Screenshot2024-03-01005210.png)) of the mercury, which is then to swallow one fourth its weight of gold or silver, as the case may be[^57].

+[^57]: "If the mercury is meant to be used for medicinal purposes only, both gold and silver or any one of them may be used at this stage.
+But if the mercury is meant to be used in the transformation of base metals into gold or silver,. the use of these two metals at this stage, will depend upon whether it is meant to manufacture gold or silver."

 **(१५) अथ रसस्य मारणम् (एतदस्य पञ्चदशः संस्कारः)।**